scp222thj/MalumMenu/README.md

 Some antiviruses might cause issues when installing the mod, so consider temporarily deactivating your antivirus if the game isn't booting after installation.

 After successfully installing MalumMenu for the first time, it will take **MUCH** longer than usual for the game to load.
 This is completly normal and expected behaviour, so don't be alarmed if you have to wait a while.
+Our program is adding files.

 If you are still having issues, feel free to open a new Github issue [here](https://github.com/scp222thj/MalumMenu/issues/new), or you can ask for help in our Discord server: [discord.gg/YYcYf88jAb](https://discord.gg/YYcYf88jAb)

 </details>

 <details>